 How accurate is a TDR?

-Is TDR be used on live cables?
+Is TDR used on live cables?

-- This method used to find defects, normally in electrical wires, through checking reflected spread spectrum signals.
+- This method is used to find defects, normally in electrical wires, through checking reflected spread spectrum signals.
 This can be used in various high-noise and live environments.

 How much time does it take to become proficient with a TDR?

-Is TDRs expensive?
+Is TDR expensive?